trasherdk/Gekko_Trading_Bot/docs/introduction/getting_help.md

   - New plugins to add
   - General new features
 - Getting clarity on what Gekko can do and how it works

-## Technical discussion

-The links above are always the first place to go to when discussing new features.
-But if you've found a clear bug or you want to **keep the complete discussion 100% technical (meaning completely code and architecture related)** you can use the [bug tracker on github](https://github.com/askmike/gekko/issues).
-Note that we are trying to keep all other discussions out of the bug tracker to keep the whole thing manageable :)